(1)

 e.

-counseling, if there is evidence of diversion or a pattern of substance abuse.
+counseling, may be considered if there is evidence of significant adverse

-The board encourages a multidisciplinary approach to chronic pain management,
+substance abuse.
+The board encourages a multidisciplinary approach to chronic

 f.